 Since osteopathic medicine places its emphasis on treating patients, not symptoms, both the OOA and AOA believe mentoring helps students become physicians who are first and foremost dedicated to the importance of quality health care and the patient/physician relationship.

 OOA Class Mentor Program

-In 2013, the OOA launched a new Class Mentor Program for students at OU-HCOM.
+In 2013, the OOA launched the Class Mentor Program for students at OU-HCOM.
 The program links the OOA treasurer with the incoming class.
 As the treasurer moves up the chairs to president during the next three years, he/she remains the professional mentor for that class until the students graduate.
 The purpose of the OOA Class Mentor is to keep students connected with their professional family and involved in OOA and District Academy events.

 Click here to find out more about the OOA Mentoring Program and how to nominate your favorite mentor for the George L. Eckert, Jr., DO, Mentor of the Year Award.